EGI-Federation/documentation/content/en/providers/check-in/sp/_index.md

 ### Claims

-The EGI Check-in UserInfo Endpoint is an OAuth 2.0 Protected Resource that returns specific information about the authenticated End-User as Claim Values.
+The EGI Check-in UserInfo Endpoint is an OAuth 2.0 Protected Resource that returns specific information about the authenticated end user as Claim Values.
 To obtain the requested Claims about the End-User, the Client makes a request to the UserInfo Endpoint using an Access Token obtained through OpenID Connect Authentication.
 The scopes associated with the Access Token used to access the